-The English language proficiency of domestic students is measured during the admission process through the review of the verbal and writing scores on the GRE or GMAT and their admission essay/ statement of purpose (required of all applicants to the MEIM program).
+The English language proficiency of domestic students is measured during the admission process through their admission essay/ statement of purpose (required of all applicants to the MEIM program) as well as the optional review of the verbal and writing scores on the GRE or GMAT.
 In addition, MEIM applicants are provided the options to complete a video interview or a video essay as part of their admission packet.
-Additionally, many MEIM applicants are required to complete a face-to-face interview or complete a virtual interview with a member of the admissions committee (via Skype, FaceTime or other similar technology).
+Additionally, many MEIM applicants are required to complete a face-to-face interview or complete a virtual interview with a member of the admissions committee (via Zoom, Skype, or other similar technology).
 This combination of various methods of communication gauge the students' verbal and written language skills.